AlexysCR/Camera-Calibration/README.md

 # Camera-Calibration

-The program analizes a video in `h264` format where there is a chessboard used for camera calibration.
-Grabs evrey set of frames in order to detect the biggest square grid.
+The program analyzes a video in `h264` format where there is a chessboard used for camera calibration.
+Grabs every set of frames to detect the biggest square grid.
 Once found it calculates the parameters to fix the camera distortion.
 Once found, these values are tested correcting the image distortion of some video frames.
-The distortion is fixed by applying 2 types of fucntions: `cv.undistor` & `cv.remap`
+The distortion is fixed by applying 2 types of functions: `cv.undistor` & `cv.remap`

-### Algorythm
+### Algorithm
 ![Flowchart Camera Calibration Algorithm](https://github.com/AlexysCR/Camera-Calibration/assets/111618122/ac6751cb-89da-4728-b1e5-a32b8b1ffa30)